Australian Open cluster grows as two more players test positive | Malay Mail

 It is the latest blow to preparations for the year’s first Grand Slam in Melbourne — which has already be delayed by three weeks due to the pandemic.

-A string of infections detected by Australian authorities have forced 72 players to be confined to their hotel rooms 24 hours a day for two weeks.
+A string of infections detected by Australian authorities have forced 72 players to be confined to their hotel rooms for two weeks.

-Victoria state police minister Lisa Neville said a total of four more people associated with the tournament had tested positive since Tuesday.
+Victoria state police minister Lisa Neville said two players and two non-players associated with the tournament had tested positive over the last 24 hours.

 More than 1,000 players and staff arrived in largely coronavirus-free Australia on 17 charter planes last week, with the first cases detected on those flights.